simveit/effective-reduction-mojo/README.md

-Execute `make run all` to run compile and run all the kernels.
+After logging into `magic shell`, execute `make run all` to run compile and run all the kernels.

 `H100, N = 2^30, 3300 GB/s max`
 | Kernel | Bandwidth (GB/s) | % of Max Bandwidth | Implementation |